nadrino/kotor-walkthrough/kotor2/walkthrough/04_Dantooine/05_Dantooine.md

     - Do I have all the lightsaber parts I'll need?
       - One-handed lightsaber.
       - Violet (or whatever found in the cave)
-  - Improve LS with what you have -> Don't equip yet, we need to talk to the old man without a ls
+  - Improve LS with what you have
+  - Visas
+     - I wanted to teach you some of the techniques I have learned in my travels.
+       - Affect Minds
   - Kreia - complaining about the number of people gathered
     - As many as want to come with us and help us.
       - What makes you think they obey me?